 Colt reserves the right to decline to enter into a Peering Agreement even if the criteria are nominally met by a potential peering partner.

-Colt currently accepts "public peering" and "private peering" by mutual agreement in Europe, North Americal and Asia Pacific.
-For details of all our
+Colt currently accepts "public peering" and "private peering" by mutual agreement in Europe, North America and Asia Pacific.
+For details of

 Infrastructure and Operational Requirements.